tuongphantrue/house-price-emailer/README.md

 If you find a source and it's not wired in, `generic_district_scan()` in the script is the easiest way to add one - it just needs a URL.

+## Typical total price section

+Below the per-district tables, the email adds a "Giá nhà điển hình tại Hà Nội" (typical house prices) section - this isn't a new scrape, it's arithmetic on the per-m² data already fetched: for each category (nhà mặt phố, chung cư, nhà riêng, đất nền, and Mogi's blended average), it averages that category's price/m² across whichever districts came back this run, then multiplies by a few common sizes (30/50/70/100 m²) to give an illustrative total price (e.g. "a typical 50m² chung cư costs about 2.25 - 4.5 tỷ").
+It only shows categories that actually had data that run, and it's explicitly labeled as an illustration, not the real price of any specific property - actual prices depend heavily on exact location, frontage, legal status, and condition.
+To change the reference sizes, edit `TYPICAL_SIZES_M2` near the top of `hanoi_house_price_emailer.py`.

 **If a run comes back with 0 rows for a source**, `fetch_page()` prints diagnostics to the Action's log: the HTTP status code, response size, and whether the response looks like a JS/anti-bot challenge page (Cloudflare